Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Exact Kohn--Sham theory as an auxiliary density-functional construction

 Seen from this angle, several exact properties line up naturally.
 Scaling relations show that exchange and correlation transform differently because they encode different parts of the interacting/noninteracting comparison.
 The one-electron limit shows how self-interaction must cancel exactly.
-The Lieb--Oxford bound and hole constraints express global and local restrictions on the same interface quantity.
-The adiabatic connection shows that \(\Exc\) is the density-fixed interaction-strength integral linking the two endpoint theories.
-Taken together, these properties support the central claim of this section: in exact DFT, the exchange-correlation functional is the structured interface between two exact variational hierarchies, not a miscellaneous repository of whatever remains after everything else has been defined.
+The Lieb--Oxford bound and hole constraints express global and local restrictions on the same interfacial quantity.
+The adiabatic connection shows that \(\Exc\) is the density-fixed interaction-strength integral linking the two endpoint theories, with potential-side realization requiring a supporting \(v^\lambda\) at each intermediate coupling strength.
+Taken together, these properties support the central claim of this section: in exact DFT, the exchange-correlation functional is the structured interface between two exact variational hierarchies.

 This is also the methodological reason exact constraints matter for approximation.\cite{PerdewRuzsinszkyTaoStaroverovScuseriaCsonka2005, KaplanLevyPerdew2023} Their importance does not come merely from their usefulness as design principles for density-functional approximations.
 It comes from the fact that they arise from the exact theory itself and therefore reflect genuine structural information about how the interacting and noninteracting hierarchies are related.